-- the categories of staff concerned;

-- the overall amount of remuneration for the year, with a breakdown of fixed versus variable components, and the number of beneficiaries.
-Please also provide a breakdown by area of activity; - the overall amount and type of variable remuneration, broken down between cash, shares or equivalent ownership rights, and other instruments within the meaning of Article 52 or 63 of Regulation (EU) No 575/2013, or other instruments which can be fully converted to Common Equity Tier 1 instruments or written down.
-Please also specify the acquisition period or the minimum holding period for securities (cf. Articles L. 511-81, R. 511-22 and R. 511-23 of the French Code monétaire et financier); - the overall amount of deferred remuneration with a breakdown between paid and unpaid remuneration (cf. Article R. 511-18 of the French Code monétaire et financier); - the overall amount of deferred remuneration awarded during the year, paid or reduced, after adjustment for performance (cf. Article R. 511-18 of the French Code monétaire et financier); - bonuses for new hires and termination indemnities and the number of beneficiaries (cf. Article R. 511-18 of the French Code monétaire et financier); - guaranteed termination indemnities granted during the year, the number of beneficiaries, and the largest amount granted to a single beneficiary (cf. Article R. 511-18 of the French Code monétaire et financier); - the methodology used for adjustment calculations (cf. Articles 203 to 210 of the Order of 3 November 2014); - the complete remuneration of each effective manager as well as the one of the head of the risk management function and, when appropriate, of the head of the compliance function (cf. Article 266 of the Order of 3 November 2014).
+- the categories of staff concerned; - the amount of remuneration for the year, with a breakdown of fixed versus variable components, and the number of beneficiaries.
+A breakdown by area of activity shall also be provided; - the overall amount and type of variable remuneration, broken down between cash, shares or equivalent ownership rights, and other instruments within the meaning of Article 52 or 63 of Regulation (EU) No 575/2013, or other instruments which can be fully converted to Common Equity Tier 1 instruments or written down.
+Please also specify the acquisition period or the minimum holding period for securities (cf. Articles L. 511-81, R. 511-22 and R. 511-23 of the French Code monétaire et financier); - the overall amount of deferred remuneration with a breakdown between vested and unvested remuneration (cf. Article R. 511-18 of the French Code monétaire et financier); - the overall amount of deferred remuneration awarded during the year, paid or reduced, after adjustment for performance (cf. Article R. 511-18 of the French Code monétaire et financier); - payments made for new hires, termination indemnities and the number of beneficiaries (cf. Article R. 511-18 of the French Code monétaire et financier); - guaranteed termination indemnities granted during the year, the number of beneficiaries, and the largest amount granted to a single beneficiary (cf. Article R. 511-18 of the French Code monétaire et financier); - the methodology used for adjustment calculations (cf. Articles 203 to 210 of the Arrêté du 3 novembre 2014, as amended); - the complete remuneration of each effective manager as well as the one of the head of the risk management function and, when appropriate, of the person in charge of the compliance function (cf. Article 266 of the Arrêté du 3 novembre 2014, as amended).